 Wisdom teeth, also known as third molars, are the last set of molars located at the back of your mouth.
 These teeth typically start emerging in your late teens or early twenties, and for many people, they can be a source of discomfort and dental problems, including inflamed gums.
-In this comprehensive guide, we will explore the causes, symptoms, treatment options, and prevention measures related to inflamed gums from wisdom teeth.
+Young adults are most commonly affected when the third molars start to emerge, and this period (often referred to as the wisdom teeth) is when problems like swollen gums and infections such as pericoronitis can develop.

 Causes of Inflamed Gums from Wisdom Teeth